flutter/flutter/dev/tools/gen_keycodes/README.md

   In time, keys that originally belong to a platform plane might be added to Flutter, especially if a key is found shared by multiple platforms.
-The values of these keys will be changed to a new value within the Flutter plane, and all platforms managed by Flutter will start to send the new value, making it a breaking change.
+The values of that key will be changed to a new value within the Flutter plane, and all platforms managed by Flutter will start to send the new value, making it a breaking change.
 Therefore, when handling an unrecognized key on a platform managed by Flutter, it is recommended to file a new issue to add this value to `keyboard_key.dart` instead of using the platform-plane value.
 However, for a custom platform (see below), since the platfrom author has full control